sweater weather: baby vanilla almond scones with apple butter and clotted cream

-Sift together flour, baking powder (if applicable), and salt.
-Cube the butter and add to the dry ingredients.
+Sift together 3 cups flour, 5 tsp baking powder (if applicable), and pinch of salt.
+Cube 1¾ stick butter and add to the dry ingredients.
 For the fluffiest scones, don’t pull the butter out of the freezer until right before you cube it.
 I actually didn’t know the reason for this until I read Chrissy Teigen’s Cravings, but it’s so that the cold hard butter leaves holes in the dough.
 When the butter melts, voilà!
 Little buttery pockets = fluffy scones.

-Stir in the sugar and the milk until you have a soft and non-sticky dough.
+Stir in the ¼ cup sugar, the ¾ cup milk, and the 1 tsp vanilla and ½ tsp almond extract until you have a soft and non-sticky dough.
 Turn out dough onto a floured work surface and knead lightly.

 Pat out to about 2 cm thick and use a small cookie cutter to stamp out rounds and place on a baking sheet (we used a measuring cup).

 Brush the tops of the scones with the beaten egg and sprinkle with sugar.
 Bake for ten minutes until risen and golden.